singharpit2209/memory_organizer/README.md

 # Media Organizer

 A Python tool for organizing media files by GPS location.
-This application extracts GPS metadata from images and videos, reverse geocodes the coordinates to obtain country and state information, and organizes files into a structured directory hierarchy.
+This application extracts GPS metadata from images and videos, reverse geocodes the coordinates to obtain country, state, and city information, and organizes files into a structured directory hierarchy.

 ## Features

 - **GPS Metadata Extraction**: Extracts GPS coordinates from various image formats (JPEG, PNG, TIFF, etc.) and video formats
 - **Advanced Video GPS**: Enhanced GPS extraction from videos using hachoir and ffprobe for comprehensive metadata analysis
-- **Reverse Geocoding**: Converts GPS coordinates to country and state information using OpenStreetMap's Nominatim service
+- **Reverse Geocoding**: Converts GPS coordinates to country, state, and city information using OpenStreetMap's Nominatim service
-- **File Organization**: Creates a Country/State directory structure and organizes files accordingly
+- **File Organization**: Creates a Country/State/City directory structure and organizes files accordingly
 - **Flexible Operations**: Supports both copy and move operations
 - **Comprehensive Logging**: Detailed logging of all operations with progress tracking
 - **Error Handling**: Robust error handling with fallback mechanisms